 - A strawberry cream with a hint of cheesecake, but without the eggs that might sometimes be tricky if not pasteurized.
 It's a dream if you are a strawberries-and-cream type of person.

-- Sugar - I use granulated but powdered sugar works well too.
+- Sugar: I use granulated but powdered sugar works well too.

-Any type of strawberry can be used in this dessert, but those in season will always have the best flavor.
-The small ones usually are big in flavor and sweetness, as opposed to the larger ones.
+The small ones are usually big in flavor and sweetness, unlike the larger ones.
 But go to your local green market and ask them, there are so many varieties and you might find a new favorite one.

 How to keep strawberries fresh